 The elk is an animal that is always aware of its surroundings.
 Meaning it is aware of its competition.
 It is an animal that is respectful of its pack but is always willing to keep an eye out for itself.

 Great for those who are in sales, those who are encouraged to work within a team but also compete with the team, as well.
-The elk is not a good answer for those who are not encouraged to have some type of internal competition with their teammates.
+The elk is not a good answer for those who are not encouraged to have an internal competition with their teammates.

 The eagle is one of the most significant animals in the United States.
 It has one of the most symbolic meanings.
-It is about life, it is a connecting with a deeper power, it is about following the light, hunting for the opportune moments and keeping a watchful eye over the land.
-This is an animal that symbolizes strength, leadership, a desire for abundance, being true to one's self and having a deep connection with creation.
+It is about life; it connects with a deeper power; it is about following the light, hunting for the opportune moments, and keeping a watchful eye over the land.
+This is an animal that symbolizes strength, leadership, a desire for abundance, being true to one's self, and having a deep connection with creation.

 The eagle is not an animal to be used by all.
-It is recommended to only be used by those who are applying for senior leadership positions.
+It is recommended only to be used by those who are applying for senior leadership positions.
 Those who are at the chief executive level or just below the chief executive level.
-It is not recommended to be used by those who are applying to be part of the general workforce.
+It is not recommended to be used by those applying to be part of the general workforce.